-In today’s fashion market, it is essential to be innovative as trends are ever changing.
+In today’s fashion market, it is essential to be innovative as trends are ever-changing.
 In a world where practically everything is at our fingertips, the vast majority of modern consumers are not easily wowed, and this goes for basically everything.
-So, for burgeoning streetwear designers, it goes without saying that in order to achieve mainstream fame and success you essentially have to be extraordinary.
+So, for burgeoning streetwear designers, it goes without saying that to achieve mainstream fame and success you essentially have to be extraordinary.

 For the brand SP Badu, however, it is by doing the opposite that they have been so successful.
 Founded by Spencer Badu, the Toronto-based brand produces clothes that can be worn by both sexes.
-Badu says that his aim is to build a holistic wardrobe for the people who for the people who support his brand, and to find a grey area between menswear and womenswear, whilst still maintaining an element of style and comfort.
+Badu says that he aims to build a holistic wardrobe for the people who support his brand, and to find a grey area between menswear and womenswear, whilst still maintaining an element of style and comfort.

 This is one of the reasons I found this brand quite intriguing.
 Of course, SP Badu is yet to achieve mainstream and commercial success, but that does not take away from the essence of a brand whose innovation is not in the clothes themselves but in